ebilgin/rlbook/docs/CONTRIBUTING.md

 - [ ] Editor approval on the approach
 - [ ] No breaking changes to existing content structure
 - [ ] Updated any affected content (if regeneration needed)
+- [ ] For template changes: documented in the template file itself

 ---